Pain vs Productive Discomfort: Soreness or Injury?

 What Is Productive Discomfort?

 Productive discomfort is the temporary physical stress that comes from challenging training.
 It’s the sensation that signals your body is working hard and adapting.
+Think of productive discomfort as the cost of a worthwhile transaction.
+If you are still weighing whether a structured program is worth it at all, working through the common tactical fitness questions military and first responder athletes ask is a fast way to get oriented.

 Common examples include: